rem137/IA_Manager/README.md

 ```

 The assistant decides which CLI function to call in order to manage your
 projects and tasks.
-Install the latest `openai` package to enable this feature:
+Install the latest `openai` package to enable this feature.
+Set your API key in `OPENAI_API_KEY`.
+If that variable is not available,
+`Assistant_Token` is also recognized as a fallback:

 ```
 pip install openai